Pejomi/AI-exam/README.md

 #### Vectorize our data
 After collecting and splitting our data, we need to vectorize it.
 With Chroma we store our data in a vectorized format.
 This allows us to easily access and manipulate the data in a structured way.

 To vectorize our data, we use the HuggingFace embeddings.
-HuggingFace is a library that provides pre-trained embeddings for natural language processing tasks.
+HuggingFace is a library that provides pre-trained embedding models for natural language processing tasks.

 ```python
     model_name = "sentence-transformers/all-mpnet-base-v2"